 Like your vegetables and fruits, water must be reduced completely from lettuce.
 To do this efficiently, use only kitchen towels.
 Using kitchen towels is a tested and trusted method of keeping lettuce fresh till when you are ready to consume them.

 When ripe bananas are stored among other fruits or food items, it gets compressed and damaged.
 Similarly, when they are removed from the bunch without the intention of eating them immediately, it turns brown; a condition that signifies that it is spoilt.

 Therefore, to store bananas keep them in a bunch and keep away them from heavy food containers or food items that can press down to spill the content.

-Onion is a special spice that requires a little bit of kitchen expertise to store them well.
+Onion is a special spice that requires a little bit of kitchen expertise to store well.
 To a larger extent, onions can be kept frozen but the issue here is that storing an onion in the freezer only makes it get closer to water which can prevent it from lasting longer.
-But this preservation procedure cannot be used for some other types of onions.

 Storing spring onions needs extra effort.
 Chop your spring onions into pieces small enough to enter the bottle you intend to use.
 After chopping, dry them for about three hours before putting them into the bottle.

 Take note to also dry the bottle properly before you place them in it.
 Water in the bottle can make them decay quickly.
 Use this method to store your onions for as long as 4 months.